apitoolkit/apitoolkit-landing/docs/sdks/dotnet/dotnetcore/index.md

 <div class="callout">
   <p><i class="fa-regular fa-lightbulb"></i> <b>Tip</b></p>
   <ul>
-    <li>Please make sure the APItoolkit middleware is added before `UseEndpoint` and other middleware are initialized.</li>
+    <li>Please ensure the APItoolkit middleware is added before `UseEndpoint` and other middleware are initialized.</li>
     <li>The `{ENTER_YOUR_API_KEY_HERE}` demo string should be replaced with the API key generated from the APItoolkit dashboard.</li>
   </ul>
 </div>